Victoria University

 Course overview

-This project management course is designed for both current and aspiring project managers.
-It equips you with advanced project management techniques that can be applied across various industries.
+This project management course is designed for both current and aspiring project managers, equipping students with advanced project management techniques that can be applied across a wide range of industries, including construction, engineering, health services, information technology, private business and the public sector.

 Key facts